petergadallah/Image-Processing-API/README.md

 Image Processing API

 # Installation
-- Unzip the project file "My project.zip"
+- Upload the project to your local computer, and name the folder "Image Processing API"
-- Open the folder "My Project" in a browser (Visual Studio Code)
+- Open the folder "Image Processing API" in a browser (Visual Studio Code)
 - Install node modules by typing 'npm i' in the terminal
 - run the server by typing 'npm run start' in the terminal The port of the server is the localhost:8080